mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_webp.rst

 Lossy Compression
 `````````````````
-The following options only apply if :guilabel:`Lossless Compression` off.
+The following options only apply if :guilabel:`Lossless Compression` is off.

 Target Size:
     Specify the amount of bytes to aim for.